 Corrections: Please let me know if there is a mistake in this article.
 I will endeavour to correct it as soon as possible.

 Right of reply: If you are mentioned in this article and disagree with it, please let me have your comments.
 Provided your response is not defamatory it will be added to the article.

-On Thursday 16th January, 2020, at the Leeds Employment Tribunal centre, a final hearing into claims of racial and religious discrimination against West Yorkshire Police will open.
+On Thursday 16th January, 2020, at the Leeds Employment Tribunal centre, a final hearing into claims of racial and religious discrimination against West Yorkshire Police opened.
 A serving police sergeant, Umer Saeed, is the claimant.
 An accomplished individual, with a BSc degree in Business Administration and Management and over 20 years experience as a police officer; a large part of that in specialist roles.

-The hearing is expected to last for twelve court days with some highly-charged evidence expected to be heard from the witness box.
-Cross-examination is likely to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
+The hearing was listed for twelve court days with some highly-charged evidence likely to be heard from the witness box.
+Cross-examination was set to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
 She has recently represented the police in two other high profile civil court cases, featuring a Bradford doctor, Abdul Rashid (read more here) and a retired police constable, Kerry Perkins (read more here).

 Umer Saeed is represented by Rebian Solicitors and their instructed barrister is Adam Willoughby of Broadway House Chambers.